switchknitter/pixiebot/README.md

 A random card's image and meaning will be returned to the channel.

+You can also send a DM to Pixie, just like you would DM any other Discord user, and she will return your card privately.

 ## Notes

 Pixie was the nickname of Pamela Coleman Smith, the artist of the Waite-Smith deck.